steven-michaud/HookCase/examples-secinit.md

 `_libsecinit_setup_app_sandbox()` will call `__mac_syscall()` with
 'call' set to '0' and 'arg' pointing (among other things) to the blob of Scheme byte code.
 This initializes and turns on Apple's sandbox.
+(For some reason this doesn't happen on macOS 13 and above.
+I haven't yet figured out why.)

 On the server side, `secinitd` runs as the currently logged in user and sits waiting for requests from "secinitd clients".
 When a new